kckuei/23-desktop-build/README.md

 * Blank screen on boots
 	* Did you forget the CPU power cable? : )
-	* Monitor cable needs to be connected to the GPUi (if present), not mobo
+	* Monitor cable needs to be connected to the GPU (if present), not mobo
 	* Power connector to the GPU needs to be securely attached
 	* Also, seems sensitive to bends in the cable
-	* For debian systems, make sure you select the option for installing proprietary drivers when installing the kernel
+	* For debian systems, make sure you select the option for installing proprietary drivers when installing the kernel (would have saved me a lot of time)
 * Unable to reflash kernel
 	* Did you remember to actually save the BIOS settings before exiting? : )
 	* \<DEL\> on boot to enter
 * Why are there so many RTX cards under different manufacturers?
 	* Appparently when NVIDIA develops a card, they license it out to other MFGs to build, which is good for competition and consumers.
 	* These cards can come in their own flavors, and might be optimized or stylized differently.
-	* Manufacturers can have their own reputation when it comes to reliability and RMA processes, so you get to choose!
+	* MFG's have their own rep when it comes to reliability and RMA processes as well, so you get to choose!